zjsarath/zjsarath/README.md

 🚀 Aspiring Software Developer | Software Quality Engineer at William Hill
-🎓 Level 4 Software Developer Apprenticeship with QA Ltd (2025–2026) 🚀 Aspiring Software Developer | Software Quality Engineer at William Hill
-🎓 Level 4 Software Developer Apprenticeship with QA Ltd (2025–2026)
+🎓 Level 4 Software Developer Apprenticeship with QA Ltd (2025–2026) 🎓 MSc in Financial Technology from Coventry University, London

 ---

-## 🔧 What I Do 🎓 MSc in Financial Technology from Coventry University, London
+## 🔧 What I Do

 - 🔍 Build and optimize automated testing frameworks, CI/CD pipelines, and engineering tools
 - 💻 Develop responsive UIs with **React**, **Redux**, and accessible design patterns